irinaiordanescu/concedii-without-orm/README.md

 In order to run, you will need to have installed: ```JAVA, MySQL, Glassfish```

 After that, you will have to compile the project and run it

+IMPORTANT: The project has security holes.
+This is on purpose, as there is another one that implements ORM on top of it on which I researched the advantages of running such frameworks.